hacss/hacss.github.io/src/cli-guide.md

 #### ```<sources>```
-The [glob](https://www.npmjs.com/package/glob) pattern specified here will be used to search for source files where atomic CSS classes are used.
+The [glob](https://www.npmjs.com/package/glob) pattern specified here will be used to search for source files where Hacss classes are used.
 The list of classes found within these files will be included in the CSS output.
 You can also specify a series of glob patterns.